 - production, and use of fuel-efficient cars have led to air/atmospheric pollution and caused a lot of discomfort and diseases, especially in populated cities.

 - industrialization has created products that have polluted and choked many water bodies to such a extent that some water bodies are devoid of fishes and other forms of marine life.

 - production of ammunition and nuclear weapons has provided an available platform for people and nations to engage in wars, thus destroying houses and property, and polluting large quantities of air, land and water bodies.

-- generally, people use their money or time in acquiring material or immaterial possessions as they see fit, and they face little or no supervision or interference from regulatory bodies or governments.
+- generally, people use their money or time to acquire material or immaterial possessions as they see fit, and they face little or no supervision or interference from regulatory bodies or governments.